theaisforannie/theaisforannie.github.io/about.md

 permalink: /about/
 ---

-I'm Ann, and I think computers are fun.
+I'm Ann, and I think computers are neat.
 I used to work at Stripe not as an engineer.
 Now I'm at Recurse Center (Summer 2015).
-I think that life is meaningless and also I enjoy making people laugh about that.
+I think that life is meaningless and I enjoy making people laugh about that.

+Maybe important?: If I don't say what language I'm in, I'm in Ruby.

+I used to use this domain for my grad school stats blog.
+I cannot figure out how to migrate those old blog posts to Jekyll or I totally would.
 The site gets its name from [this interaction](https://twitter.com/mc_hankins/status/425692530718437376).